raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 To detect the state of each sensor, you are going to use two **events** from `LineSensor`, which is part of the GPIO Zero library.

-So far you have been writing **procedural** programs that generally run instructions from top to bottom, calling functions as they run.
+So far you have been writing **procedural** programs, which generally run instructions from top to bottom, calling functions as they run.

 **Event-driven** programs operate somewhat differently.
-The main difference is that in an event-driven program, the flow of the program and the order in which instructions are run are determined by events such as a button being pressed.
+The main difference is that in an event-driven program, the flow of the program and the order in which instructions are run are determined by events, such as a button being pressed.

 In your program, each of the line sensors will handle two events: `when_line` and `when_no_line`.